Two Mauldin Elementary Students stay home over Coronavirus concerns

 School officials say they expect the two students to be back in the classroom in a few days.

-Greenville County School system is in constant contact with d-hec and will follow their recommendation throughout this process and D-Hec says say there is no reason to close schools.
+Greenville County School System is in constant contact with DHEC and will follow their recommendation throughout this process and DHEC says there is no reason to close schools.